Home » Planning for College » Paying for School » Help! I need more money than the Estimated Cost of Attendance

 First, we will directly answer your question, but please be sure to read the entire response.

-Student loans, by definition, are based upon the cost of attendance.
-If you borrow money beyond the cost of attendance the loan is not technically a student loan and there are major legal implications.
-The short version: If you took out a loan in excess of the COA, you couldn’t take the student loan interest deduction when you are in repayment, and the loan would not have nearly the same bankruptcy limitations of student loans… meaning you would have a much higher interest rate.
+Student loans, by definition, are based upon the cost of attendance (COA).
+If you borrow beyond the COA the loan is technically not a student loan, which has major legal implications.
+If your loan exceeds the COA, you can’t claim the student loan interest deduction on your taxes during repayment.
+Also, the loan won’t have the same bankruptcy limitations as student loans.
+This means your interest rate would probably be much higher than it would be for a student loan.

-Fortunately, it is also possible to have the cost of attendance adjusted.
+Fortunately, it is possible to have the cost of attendance adjusted.

 Borrowing above the Cost of Attendance

-The cost of attendance is often a fairly conservative estimate, meaning that there is a lot of breathing room between what a typical student actually needs to borrow and the cost of attendance.
+The COA is usually a fairly conservative estimate, giving most students a comfortable margin between the actual amount they need and the estimated cost of attendance.
 If you are concerned that you will need more than the COA, it should be a red flag.
 However, the cost of attendance estimation isn’t always accurate.

 Possible Solutions